kl4ppdrachen/Wikiracer/README.md

 # Wikiracer

 A bot for Wikipedia races.
+Forked form: https://github.com/phrmsilva/Wikiracer

 ## Abstract
 #### What did I do in a nutshell?